mfunyu/Review-bot/.github/README.md

 | None     |          | Display your recent review histories        |
 | `[user]` |          | Display your review histories with the user |

+> :warning: nickname of each users in the server must be set to 42 login name.

 <hr/>

 ### ️:mega: `/help` : Display usage of the Review-bot